 If anyone knows about hormone burnout, it’s yours truly.
-Despite a degree in nutrition, formal yoga training, and a license to practice naturopathic medicine, I spent years struggling with hormonal imbalances and their unpleasant side effects.
+Despite a degree in nutrition, formal yoga training, and a license to practice naturopathic medicine, I spent years struggling with hormone imbalance and the unpleasant side effects.

 My issues stemmed from polycystic ovarian syndrome (PCOS), a complex condition that impairs regular ovulation and results in metabolic, mental health, and sex hormone imbalances.
 For me, it also meant I couldn’t get pregnant.